majorbriggs/python_training/training_docs/project_structure.rst

 The ``if __name__ == '__main__'`` section
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-You will often see the main part of a script enclosed in such if block.
+You will often see the main part of a script enclosed in such an if block:

-**TL;DR** If you skip this part and write some code directly on the top level of the module (not inside a function), the code will be executed every time you import your module from somewhere else.

 .. code-block:: python

     if __name__ == '__main__':
         print('This is executed only if the module is executed directly by python interpreter')

+Why do we need it?
+The short answer is - If you skip the ``if __name__ == '__main__'`` and write some code directly on the top level of the module (not inside a function), the code will be executed when you import your module from somewhere else (not run it as the main program).
+See below for some more details.

 Detailed explanation